clairebones/stockkeeper/README.md

 App to track stock and add new stock entries, code test for ShopKeep application.

 ## Introduction
 This app is a basic stock keeping system, as built for a code test.
 It pulls data from a remote json file in lieu of a server and uses this to populate a list of stock items.
 The system allows the user to add a new stock item to the list and to edit or delete any existing record.
-These actions are not persisted on refresh and they are not backed by a server-side solution.
+These actions are not persisted on refresh as they are not backed by a server-side solution.

 ## To Build
 To build the project run `npm install` inside the project folder to pull all of the necessary packages, and then run `npm run build` from the command line in the same folder.
 This will build the scss files into css files and will combine and minify the JS into one bundled file.
 It also loads required html files as strings for use as templates inside the JS and minifies any images